-Talc (Magnesium trisilicate) pulmonary embolism is a rare cause of non thrombotic pulmonary embolism.
-It tends to me more prevalent in patients with narcotic abuse.
+Talc (magnesium trisilicate) pulmonary embolism is a rare cause of non thrombotic pulmonary embolism.
+It tends to be more prevalent in patients with narcotic abuse.

 Most patients are asymptomatic although dyspnea and persistent cough occur with severe talc exposure.
 Clinical features appear to be dose-related and may progress even after cessation of IV drug use.